 Nose

-The bouquet is intense and complex, blending red fruits such as morello cherries, redcurrants, and mirabelle plums with notes of white flowers (lilac) and spices (Cayenne pepper, licorice), along with subtle hints of blond tobacco and cigar boxes.
-This elegant fragrance is enhanced by the freshness of mineral notes.
+The bouquet is intense and complex, blending red fruits such as morello cherries, red currants, and mirabelle plums with notes of white flowers (lilac) and spices (Cayenne pepper, licorice), along with a subtle hint of blond tobacco and cigar box.
+This elegant fragrance is enhanced by fresh, mineral notes.

 Palate

-On the palate, this wine is a pure expression of the elegance and finesse characteristic of great Margaux wines.
+On the palate, this wine is a pure expression of the elegance and finesse characteristic of the great Margaux wines.
 The attack is clean and fresh.
-The texture is finely crafted by silky, charming tannins that harmoniously extend the finish, which is marked by a superb mineral freshness.
+The texture is delicately defined by silky, charming tannins that harmoniously extend the finish, which is marked by a superb mineral freshness.

 Serve